In 1989 Ian Fountain became the youngest winner of the Arthur Rubinstein Piano Masters Competition in Tel Aviv at the age of 19.

-In 1989 Ian became the youngest winner of the Arthur Rubinstein Piano Masters Competition in Tel Aviv at the age of nineteen.
 He was educated as a chorister at New College, Oxford and later at Winchester College.
-He studied piano under Sulamita Aronovsky at the Royal Northern College of Music.
+He studied piano under Sulamita Aronovsky at the RNCM.

 Since that time he has enjoyed a wide-ranging and varied career, performing extensively throughout Europe, the USA, the UK and the Far East, with orchestras such as the London Symphony and Sir Colin Davis, the Israel Philharmonic and Zubin Mehta, and the Czech Philharmonic and Jiri Belohlavek.
-He has also performed with the Deutsches Symphonie-Orchester Berlin, the Philharmonia, London Philharmonic Orchestra, Hallé, City of Birmingham Symphony Orchestra, Vienna Chamber Orchestra, Singapore Symphony and Utah Symphony amongst many others.
-In Moscow he was invited to open the 1992/3 season of the Moscow Conservatoire and in Poland he marked the 150th anniversary of Chopin’s death by playing both Chopin concertos in Krakow.
+He has also performed with the Deutsches Symphonie-Orchester Berlin, the Philharmonia, London Philharmonic, Halle, CBSO, Vienna Chamber Orchestra, Singapore Symphony and Utah Symphony amongst many others.
+In Moscow he was invited to open the 1992/3 season of the Moscow Conservatoire and in Poland he marked the 150th anniversary of Chopin’s death by playing both Chopin Concertos in Krakow.

 As a chamber musician, he enjoys many long-standing collaborations with musicians such as David Geringas, Ulf Hoelscher, and the Mandelring and Emperor Quartets, performing in concerts and festivals throughout Europe, Japan and Korea.

 Since 2001, Ian Fountain has been a piano professor at the Royal Academy of Music, London.
-He holds an annual summer masterclass at the Accademia di Cervo, Italy, and further masterclasses around the world.
-He has served on the juries of international piano competitions, including at the Arthur Rubinstein Competition in 2011.
+His students have won many competitions and awards.
+He holds an annual summer masterclass in Cervo, Italy, and further masterclasses around the world, in China and across Europe.
+He has served on the juries of many international piano competitions, including at the Arthur Rubinstein Competition in 2011.